Have you ever considered getting started as a project management virtual assistant?

 Project management has the reputation of being an intense field.
 There are multi-day trainings you can attend and loads of different certifications you can have.
 Some people study for years to get roles where they manage multi-million dollar projects.
 Some are specialized in solving financial, organizational, or technical problems.

-The rabbit hole goes deep in ‘project management land.’
+The rabbit hole goes deep into ‘project management land.'
 It can be intimidating and confusing.

 Even so, I truly believe that a PMVA has a solid place in the project management world.
 We fill a need that many of these other programs and project managers don't – serving entrepreneurs and small businesses.
 We are no better or worse than the other guys, just different in what we bring to the table.
 Each of us is the ‘right' solution to various clients.

 Regardless of what you call yourself (a virtual project manager, a project coordinator, a virtual assistant with project management skills, etc.), you are solving a serious need.
 Never forget that!

 Curious to Learn More about Project Management Virtual Assistants?

 If you're the mom who keeps your home and family running on tight schedules with plenty of last minute changes, you're ALREADY a genius project manager.
 The question is:

 Are you ready to get paid well for your skills?